-At the conclusion of their investigation, the head teacher will provide a formal written response within 15 school days of the date of receipt of the complaint.
-If the complaint relates to a member of staff, the response will also be provided to them.
+At the conclusion of their investigation, the headteacher will provide a formal written response within 15 school days of the date of receipt of the complaint.

-If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.